GoogleCloudPlatform/community/tutorials/speech2srt/index.md

 If possible, the file should not contain any other audio (such as music), or video tracks.
 The audio file should be in a format that can be used by the [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/).
 To prepare an optimized audio file, follow the steps in
 [Optimizing audio files for Speech-to-Text](https://cloud.google.com/solutions/media-entertainment/optimizing-audio-files-for-speech-to-text).
-The quality of the audio input can greatly affect the quality of the AI transcribing output.
+The quality of the audio input can greatly affect the quality of the transcribed output.

-This tutorial includes a pre-created audio file `example.wav` which the next steps use for demonstration.
+This tutorial includes a pre-created audio file `example.wav`, which the next steps use for demonstration.

 ## About the utility used to transcribe audio files

 To transcribe audio files, this tutorial uses the example utility `speech2srt.py`.

 The utility performs the following steps:

 1. Configures the API request and sets the following parameters:

     -   `"enable_word_time_offsets": True`

         This gives millisecond-accurate start and stop times of each spoken word.

     -   `"enable_automatic_punctuation": True`

         This adds punctuation marks, such as commas or periods.

 1. Calls the [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/) and passes input parameters to the
     service:
     - URI of the source audio file in Cloud Storage (example: `gs://$BUCKET_IN/example.wav`)